.jpeg)

 The way you build with AI is changing—and now, so is the way you interact with your infrastructure.
-We just shipped the official RunPod MCP server, unlocking first-class, chat-native access to your GPU fleet from any AI-first IDE.
+We just shipped the official Runpod MCP server, unlocking first-class, chat-native access to your GPU fleet from any AI-first IDE.

 Drop it into Cursor.
 Or Windsurf.
 Or Cline.
 Or Claude Desktop.
-If your editor speaks Model Context Protocol (MCP), it now speaks fluent RunPod.
+If your editor speaks Model Context Protocol (MCP), it now speaks fluent Runpod.

 No more context switching.
 No more curl commands.
 Just talk to your editor, and let your model do the heavy lifting—spin up pods, deploy endpoints, manage volumes, and more.